-Students/Parents/Guardians are encouraged to share their videos through social media and tag Conseil jeunesse francophone de la Colombie-Britannique on Facebook (@CJFCB), Twitter (@CJFCB), Instagram (@ConseilJeunesseCB), and/or Vimeo (@ConseilJeunesseCB).
+- Students/Parents/Guardians are encouraged to share their videos through social media and tag Canadian Parents for French BC & Yukon on Facebook (@CanadianParentsForFrenchBCYK), Twitter (@CPFBC), Instagram (@CPFBCYK), and/or YouTube (@CPFBCYK).
 Share and follow the hashtag #EnsembleADistance.

-- If you wish, tag some of your friends that you would like to challenge to make an entry.
+- If you wish, tag some of your friends and challenge them to make a video too!

 - If you are posting your entry privately, we would encourage you to make a social media post or story about your participation in this Concours, including the above elements.